Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Discussion

 \subsubsection{Impact of adding a medium band on fitting results}

-Figure~\ref{fig:full_metal_free} illustrates that stellar mass is considerably overestimated when strong emission lines are present in the input photometry (\texttt{full\_Z}) compared to the case without emission (\texttt{att\_Z}, Figure~\ref{fig:att_stellar}).
+Figure~\ref{fig:full_metal_free} illustrates that stellar mass is considerably overestimated when strong emission lines are present in the input photometry (\texttt{attSNE\_Z}) compared to the case without emission (\texttt{attS\_Z}, Fig.~\ref{fig:att_stellar}).
 As noted earlier, this bias arises because the optical flux in the stellar continuum is boosted by demanding a larger contribution from older stellar populations.
-The inclusion of a medium-band filter without strong emission lines can therefore potentially mitigate this bias in SED fitting \citep[e.g.,][]{Roberts2021}.
+The inclusion of a medium-band filter without strong emission lines can therefore potentially mitigate this bias in the SED fitting \citep[e.g.][]{Roberts2021}.

-To test this, we recompute stellar masses after adding the F410M band, which is largely unaffected by strong emission lines at $z=6$, to the input photometry (\texttt{full\_Z\_F410M}).
-The upper panel of Figure~\ref{fig:f410} displays an example of the posterior distribution for a low-mass galaxy with $M_\star=10^{7.2}\,\msun$.
-We find that the addition of the extra band reduces the stellar mass offset from 0.7 dex in \texttt{full\_Z} to nearly zero.
+To test this, we recompute stellar masses after adding the F410M band, which is largely unaffected by strong emission lines at $z=6$, to the input photometry (\texttt{attSNE\_Z\_F410M}).
+The upper panel of Fig.~\ref{fig:f410} displays an example of the posterior distribution for a low-mass galaxy with $M_\star=10^{7.2}\,\msun$.
+We find that the addition of the extra band reduces the stellar mass offset from 0.7 dex in \texttt{attSNE\_Z} to nearly zero.
 Furthermore, the true SFR$_\mathrm{10}$ (0.78\,\msunyr) is more accurately recovered (0.23$\rightarrow$0.5\,\msunyr), as the contribution from older stellar populations is diminished.

-A statistical comparison of the stellar mass offset is presented in the lower panel of Figure~\ref{fig:f410}.
-The maximum offset in low-mass galaxies under \texttt{full\_Z} is $1.26$ dex (Figure~\ref{fig:full_metal_free}), but it decreases to $0.57$ dex when the F410M band is included.
-On average, $\DeltaMfit$ in low-mass galaxies with $M_{\star,\mathrm{true}} \lesssim 10^8\,\msun$ decreases from $0.53$ to $0.39$, $0.40$ to $0.27$, and $0.39$ to $0.24$ dex for the constant, double power-law, and flexible SFH models, respectively, relative to \texttt{full\_Z}.
+A statistical comparison of the stellar mass offset is presented in the lower panel of Fig.~\ref{fig:f410}.
+The maximum offset in low-mass galaxies under \texttt{attSNE\_Z} is $1.26$ dex (Fig.~\ref{fig:full_metal_free}), but it decreases to $0.57$ dex when the F410M band is included.
+On average, $\DeltaMfit$ in low-mass galaxies with $M_{\star,\mathrm{true}} \lesssim 10^8\,\msun$ decreases from $0.53$ to $0.39$, $0.40$ to $0.27$, and $0.39$ to $0.24$ dex for the constant, double power-law, and flexible SFH models, respectively, relative to \texttt{attSNE\_Z}.
 By contrast, galaxies more massive than $\sim 10^{8}\,\msun$ are only marginally influenced by the addition of the medium band, again because the contribution from emission lines is negligible.
 Nevertheless, the medium band can still be useful when bright galaxies display strong emission lines.